 Milford Sound Facts

-- Secondly, the site has also previously received accolades from other respected sources.
+- The mind-blowing beauty of the site has also previously received accolades from other respected sources, and rightfully so.
 This holds true due to the fact that the highly respected writer Rudyard Kipling himself once positively referred to it.

 Milford Sound Physical Description

 The amazingly gorgeous Milford Sound deserves its fame for its beauty for a wide variety of reasons.
 For one thing, its walls extend a length of roughly 9.3 mi (15 km).
 This stunning marvel of Nature also remains bordered by enormous and comparatively sheer rock walls.

 In some places along the length of the picturesque fjord, these walls further rise to a height of as much as 3,900 ft (1,200 m).
 Several equally majestic individual peaks also line its length.
 Two of these much more massive features exceed 4,200 ft (1,280 m) in height.